-Sophia joined the VACorps Program in January 2019 and participated in an Entrepreneurship Internship.
+Sophia is studying a Bachelor of Science in Business Administration at Mercy College NYC.
+She joined the VACorps Program in January 2019 and participated in an internship at a tech incubator.

 I think that overall the best part of VAC and the best part about South Africa, in general, is meeting so many different people.
 In a program like VAC or using a company like Rent-A-Room for housing, you will meet people from literally all over (some of my best mates here are from the Netherlands and some live 40 minutes away from me back in the States) and honestly make some longtime friends (which is great if you love to travel!).
 I lived in 197 Lower Main, the house with 17 people, and I would definitely recommend living there if you want to feel like you’re part of a family (fair warning, if you like it quiet then maybe a different house would suit you better).
 The trek to work was a bit far (I worked near the V&A Waterfront), but it was worth it – life in Obs is great; there’s a variety of food options, bars, etc.